Scale invariance vs conformal invariance: Other dimensions or less symmetry

 \subsection{Reduced symmetry}

 \begin{itemize}

-\item For chiral field theories in $d=2$, we actually have two central charges, $c$ and $\bar{c}$, which can take different values (modulo gravitational anomaly).
+\item For chiral field theories in $d=2$ dimension, we actually have two central charges, $c$ and $\bar{c}$, which are the central charges for the (left-moving and right-moving) independent component of the energy-momentum tensor and can take different values (modulo gravitational anomaly).
 It is easy to generalize our argument in section \ref{cfunc} by taking CP transformation and see that both $c$ and $\bar{c}$ are monotonically decreasing with the same rate governed by $\langle \Theta(x) \Theta(0)\rangle$ \cite{Bastianelli:1996gh}.
 Thus the difference $c-\bar{c}$ is a constant along the renormalization group flow, which is consistent with the 't Hooft anomaly matching condition for the gravitational anomaly.
-In our discussions in $d=4$, we have not discussed the gravitational anomaly but it is possible to incorporate the gravitational anomaly in our discussions of the local renormalization group flow of section \ref{localr}.
+In our discussions in $d=4$ dimension, we have not discussed the gravitational anomaly but it is possible to incorporate the gravitational anomaly in our discussions of the local renormalization group flow of section \ref{localr}.
 See also \cite{Luty:2012ww} for a related discussion on the gravitational anomaly in dilaton scattering amplitudes.